puppetlabs/puppet-docs/source/pe/3.7/razor_objects.markdown

 ---

 In order to provision with Razor, you must create a handful of objects that establish, in very basic terms, what should be provisioned where.
 These objects are described in detail here.
-You can try them out on these two pages: XXX and XXX
+You can try them out by following the steps in the [Basic Guide to Provisioning nodes](./razor_using.html).

 The Razor objects are described here in slightly different order than they're created in the steps for [provisioning a node](./razor_using.html):